+Research opportunities

-Research opportunities During the second and third years of the programme you'll undertake an individual research project designed to advance your knowledge of counselling psychology.
-Under the supervision of an academic member of staff, you'll demonstrate your ability to undertake a coherent line of experimental research and be required to write a thesis of 35,000 - 45,000 words.
+During the second and third years of the programme you'll undertake an individual research project designed to advance your knowledge of counselling psychology.
+Under the supervision of an academic member of staff, you'll demonstrate your ability to undertake a coherent line of experimental research and be required to write a (max) 50,000 word thesis.